 Protecting and ensuring the health of our streams and watersheds is everyone’s responsibility.
 It takes a collaborative network of dedicated and educated citizens all working together to understand and raise awareness about water issues, prevent water pollution, and improve water quality.

 How do I become a water quality monitor?

-The first step is to sign up for one of our Introductory workshops.
+Step 1: Sign up for an Introductory workshop.
 Space is limited for these training classes, so register early!